Child Custody in Florida

 The IRS usually gives the tax deductions to the parent that has a greater portion of the calendar year with the child.
 The primary custodial parent can sign off with the IRS to give the non-custodial parents tax exemptions.

 Custody and Visitation

-The second necessary component of a parenting plan pertains to visitation and where your kids will stay throughout the year.
+The second necessary component of a parenting plan pertains to visitation and where your children will stay throughout the year.
 Time Sharing is the preferred term in Florida when discussing visitation.
 A time sharing schedule will outline where children under 18 will reside during the school year, summer break, and holidays.
 By creating a set schedule for time sharing, both parents and children are provided a sense of security by knowing what to expect throughout the year.

 Once both parents have agreed on a parenting plan, it has to be submitted to the Florida courts for approval.
 The courts can also make final decisions on any issues that could not be agreed upon.
 When reviewing a parenting plan, there are twenty (20) factors to be considered by the courts when determining what is going to best serve your child.
 Some of the factors that are reviewed include the capacity of parents to make decisions based on the needs of the child, establishing and maintaining a stable environment that also considers the needs of school-age children, with a focus on the time spent commuting to and from school, and when deemed appropriate, the preference of the child.